 *Prize could be cupcake voucher to be redeemed at later date.

 Sell, for a limited time, four-pack of winning(?) four flavors Tiffany made on the episode.
-“Winning Quartet”
+“Winning Quartet” (if possible)

 Note: Other watch parties have taken this approach to benefit the community and it has been successful.